How To Store Cold Process Soap:

 Is there indeed an expiration date for soap?

-You'll likely here a common answer from many sellers and that is yes, and no!
-More then telling our customers when our soaps may "expire" it's really a recommendation for when you should use the soap by.
+You’ll likely here a common answer from many sellers and that is yes, and no!
+More then telling our customers when our soaps may “expire” it’s really a recommendation for the time period in which the soap should be used.

-Digging further in, the answer to this is not an exact science.
+The answer to this is not an exact science.
 It technically could be months (which we hope not), or years.
-One of the most important things for soapers, is to make sure we're paying attention to the oils, and ingredients we use, as these individual ingredients do have shelf lives.
+One of the most important things for soapers, is to make sure we’re paying attention to the oils, and ingredients we use.
+These individual ingredients do have shelf lives.

 Most of the time DOS occurs due to bad or rancid oils (as they start to oxidize and age).
 Even though they probably aren’t the most aesthetically or pleasantly smelling at this time (like old vegetable oil), you could actually still use them.

-One of the best lists where you can find the shelf lives of oils is at Brambleberry, they have tons of great information on soap making as well and cool DIY projects!
+A thoughtful list where you can find the shelf life of many oils is at Brambleberry.
+They have tons of great information on soap making as well as cool DIY projects!

-So, you can see there is not an exact date we can give you.
+There is not an exact date we can give you.
 Some people may also think of expiration as when soaps lose their scent or aromas.
-Some aromas, whether that be fragrance oils or essential oils will loose their scents more quickly. most commonly due to longevity or the amount the soap has been curing.
+Some aromas, whether that be fragrance oils or essential oils will loose their scents more quickly.
+Commonly due to the amount of time the soap has been curing.

 Not all scents are created equal.
-Some oils lose their potency in the harsh environment of saponification, others loose it over cure time.
-Some scents last for a long, long time while others may tend to fade more quickly.
+Some oils lose their potency in the harsh environment of saponification.
+Alternatively, others loose it over cure time.

 We recommended about a 2-4 month usage after opening our cold process soap.
-We let most of out soaps cure for about 6 weeks prior to selling them.
+Most of our soaps cure for about 6-8 weeks prior to selling them.
 Thus, this allows for ample cure time and a hard bar of soap.

 Related Article: Cleanup & Safety Tips for Soap Making: Let’s Chat About It